 In the same way that people started calling containers made of tin tins, artists over time began referring to these preliminary drawings by the paper they were created on.
 By the late 17th century, English-speakers were calling these sketches cartoons.

 Once cartoons became the name of the artwork instead of the medium, it didn’t take long for the word to find new meaning outside fine art.
 The first cartoons in the more modern sense — finished works of their own, rather than preliminary sketches — appeared in newspapers and magazines in the first half of the 19th century.
 They were mostly attacks or defenses of certain political ideals or opponents — essentially political cartoons.

 But from there, the art form blossomed into comic strips, comic books, moving animation, graphic novels, and, of course, my beloved Saturday-morning cartoons.

 Bonus history: This heavy paper cartone was good for more than artwork.
 People used it to make sturdy but disposable boxes, and in the early 1800s, the name for the paper became the name for the boxes, too.
 English-speakers call them cartons.

 Featured image: The Miraculous Draught of the Fishes, one of the seven surviving “Cartoons of Raphael” created in 1515-16 as preliminary designs for tapestries in the Sistine Chapel.
-(Victoria & Albert Museum, Public Domain)
+(Lent by Her Majesty The Queen, Victoria & Albert Museum, Public Domain)

 Become a Saturday Evening Post member and enjoy unlimited access.
 Subscribe now